QuickEst-app/QuickEst/README.md

        On Windows: .\venv\Scripts\activate
 3. Dependency Installation:

    Install the necessary dependencies to set up the application environment, available in the requirements.txt file, using the following command: pip install -r requirements.txt

-4. Application Execution:
+5. Application Execution:

    Start the application using the command: python main.py

 For macOS users, in addition to following the above steps, a specific executable has been generated to facilitate installation (only valid for macOS with arm64 architecture).
-Download the application executable from the GitHub repository link provided at the beginning of this section and follow these steps:
+Download the application executable and follow these steps:

+1. Select and move the application:

+   - Select the QuickEst.dmg file and drag the application to the "Applications" folder.
+   - Double click on the app to open it.
+The system itself will begin a verification process.

+2. Open System Settings:

+   - Click on the Apple icon in the upper left corner of your device and select "System Settings".

+3. Go to Privacy and security:

+   - From the left menu, select "Privacy and security".

+4. Allow the app:

+   - Scroll down to the "Security" section.
+   - When the application stops "bouncing" in the Dock, a message should appear in the “Security” section.
+If the message does not appear, right-click on the application icon and select "Force Quit."
+Try running the application again until you see the message.
+   - Once the message appears, click "Open anyway" next to the blocked app.
+   - In the warning that appears, click "Open" to confirm that you want to run the application.
+   - This process will add the app as an exception to security settings, allowing it to open normally in the future.

+For more details, you can refer to the Apple support article: https://support.apple.com/en-us/102445#:~:text=Change%20the%20app%20security%20settings,Then%20scroll%20down%20to%20Security.&text=App%20Store%20and%20identified%20developers%3A%20Allow%20apps%20that%20have%20been,from%20developers%20identified%20by%20Apple.

+# 3. Important notes
+It's important to note that although the application has not been extensively tested on Linux and Windows, the functionality is expected to be adequate.
+However, the user interface may be affected if the minimum screen resolution requirement is not met.
+Therefore, it's highly recommended to adhere to the minimum resolution of 2560x1600 to ensure an optimal experience.

+If you encounter any issues while installing or running the app, feel free to contact the support team via the following email: quickest.app.info@gmail.com.

+With these steps, we hope you can successfully install and configure our application on your preferred operating system.
+We appreciate your patience and understanding as we continue to improve the compatibility and functionality of our tool.